 “It’s kind of creepy out,” Mike said, turning off the music to better concentrate on driving.
 A pair of red piercing eyes glared at us from the side of the road before we could see they belonged to an oversized opossom.
-I was about to speak when huge white flapping wings suddenly descended, covering the entire windshield.
+I was about to speak when huge white owl suddenly descended, covering the entire windshield with his flapping wings.
 I screamed in unison with the creature as it swooped to the left and reappeared in the driver’s side window.
 The owl’s head and wingspan were massive, and its frantic eyes peered into the car, inches away from Mike’s blue eyes which had never been bigger.
 “Whooooooo!” it screeched as it beat its wings and disappeared from view.

 When you live in the boonies, you get used to things that go bump in the night.
 Nature is home to the cute and cuddly, the beautiful and lovely, as well as the creepy and crawly.

 Just in time for Halloween, it seems nature has gotten into the spirit of the season with a few decorations of its own.
 A Hunter’s Moon glowed mysteriously in the hazy sky this week.
 Spiders, snakes, and bats have all made recent appearances.
 Since the first of the month, pumpkin-size orange fungi known as jack-o-lantern mushrooms have decorated a fallen log on our property.
 Nature has quite a sense of humor.